 Ingratiating documentary about the protest songs that kept the dream alive for black South Africans as they slowly but successfully managed to topple the oppressive Apartheid regime.
-The music is great, of course, but director Hirsch spends too much time on the talking heads (all African musicians who were very active in the cause – thankfully, there are no white celebrities like Paul Simon or whoever putting in their token two cents), and I started wishing I could watch one of these wonderful performers just sing.
+The music is great, of course, but director Hirsch spends too much time on the talking heads (all African musicians who were very active in the cause – thankfully, there are no white celebrities like Paul Simon putting in their token two cents), and I started wishing I could watch one of these wonderful performers just sing.

 The film's best moments are, in fact, two scenes inside a recording studio where the camera simply catches a singer belting out a soulful, moving tune.
-The entire film could have been this and it would have been just as effective.
+The entire film could have been this, and it would have been just as effective.
 Instead we get the usual history lessons.

 This is also one of those "MTV-style" documentaries: lots of flashy cuts and camera work, some restaged scenes, and saturated colors.
 Some purists find docs like this to be a bit phony; "all style and no substance", they cry.
 Others say hey, you're not going to reach a wide audience if your doc is dry and academic.
 My feelings lie somewhere in the middle.
-Amandla! would have felt more honest if it weren't so trapped by its own slickness, but it still teaches those of us who didn't know much about the anti-Apartheid struggle.
+Amandla! would have felt more honest if it weren't so caught up in its own slickness, but it still teaches those of us who didn't know much about the anti-Apartheid struggle.